AdrienMoubri/Terraform-Formation/README.md

 create a new file alb.tf
 lot of things to do !
+what we want to do is to add an alb on the public subnets like we did with the internal one

+add the datas list the public subnets

 I) create the Alb
 ```
 resource "aws_lb" "alb_ec2" {